SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Communications_Client_KPI_Monitor.md

 ## How to Use

-On the **General** page there are several tables each realated to a KPI.
+On the **General** page there are several tables each related to a KPI.

 - Cube Metric Initial Data Duration
 - Cube Metric Initial Subscriptions Duration